 Let’s face it – sometimes, digital marketing (and hundreds of other niche topics) isn’t the most accessible subject to newcomers.
 That’s why images are an essential part of your blogging toolkit if you’re hoping to expand your audience.
 Diagrams, charts, infographics, tables, and any other visual assets can help your readers understand abstract or complex topics and grasp the points you’re trying to make.

-I won’t explicitly tell you to check your spelling and grammar – you should be doing that anyway.
-I will, however, offer some suggestions on how to tighten up your writing so that it packs a punch and keeps your readers scrolling.
+So here are some self-editing tips and suggestions on how to tighten up your writing so that it packs a punch and keeps your readers scrolling.

 Few things are more jarring to read than repetition of certain words or phrases.
 Once you’re done with the first draft of your blog post, read through it and check for words that can be replaced to avoid repeating yourself.